aarpon/hrm_docs/docs/index.rst

 Huygens Remote Manager documentation
 ====================================

 This is the entry point for the Huygens Remote Manager documentation.
-Here, you will find both the :ref:`installation_instructions` and the :ref:`user_manual.
+Here, you will find both the :ref:`installation_instructions` and the :ref:`user_manual`.
 The extended table of contents is listed below.

 Contents
 ========